Hi!

 I’m Brent.
 Besides hiking, reading, cooking and bothering others, I’ve written some software (mostly Python, C++, some Java).
 Of particular interest to me are free software and free access to information.

-Right now I work in the Arbor team.
-Arbor is neuro-scientific simulator of networks of morphologically detailed cells, suited for distributed simulation on supercomputers.
-Before this, I worked as a postdoc in radiotherapy, where I used Monte Carlo tools to estimate the in-vivo dose to every patient based on logged data, and I defended a doctoral thesis on the subject of prompt gammas for treatment verification in particle therapy.
-Here I developed and validated a variance reduction technique, which was implemented in Gate.
+Currently I work at Statistics Netherlands (CBS), as methodologist in international trade.
+Earlier, I worked on Arbor, a neuro-scientific simulator of networks of morphologically detailed cells suited for distributed simulation on supercomputers; as a postdoc in radiotherapy, where I used Monte Carlo tools to estimate the in-vivo dose to every patient based on logged data; and I defended a doctoral thesis on the subject of prompt gammas for treatment verification in particle therapy, in the course of which I developed and validated a variance reduction technique, implemented in Gate.
 I’ve got a master’s degree in particle physics, and I defended a thesis on proton computed tomography.
 You can check out some of my publications at ORCID.